Best Environmental Science Summer Programs for High School Students – 2026

 Hosted by George Mason University and Smithsonian’s National Zoo and Conservation Biology Institute, the Washington Youth Summit on the Environment (WYSE) is an intensive, hands-on program.
 Accordingly, the curriculum changes each year to reflect current environmental issues.

 All students live in on-campus housing at George Mason.
 Although the majority of students are nominated by an educator or invited by the university, it’s possible to nominate yourself.
-To create the strongest application for these environmental science summer programs for high school students, you should be quite strong academically.
+To create the strongest application for these environmental science summer programs for high school students, you should have superb academic credentials.
 You should also have leadership experience as well as a demonstrated passion for environmental science.
 The admission process is competitive; only 300 participants are selected.
 Finally, you’ll need to be on the ball early–applications typically close in December.

 2) Environmental Studies Summer Youth Institute